Pranav-k04/fine-tuning_LoRA/README.md

 ```
 ### 2 fine-tune-tinyLlama

-run the tinyLlama.ipynb to create download adapter files and model from hugging face
+run the ```tinyLlama.ipynb ``` to create download adapter files and model from hugging face
 also train the model on the data and save checkpoint.
-PS if not able to downlaod the model and re-train it find my pretrained saved model here :
+PS if not able to downlaod the model and re-train it find my pretrained saved model here : https://drive.google.com/drive/folders/1Rs5UNvi0pOH-xHvQL1G7s0XFIVJe5Ikf

+you are ready to Start using it from CLI
 ### 3 Run Agent.py
 Use Cli to load and querry with tinyLlama
 example